kallaway/100-days-of-code/r1-log.md

 Day 58: I continued with Lynda course, learned more about Dom and how to use Dom in the project, calculations about time was hard.
 I didn't understand very well.
 It isn't explained, then I learned how to calculate prime numbers and how to break and continue to code.
 I need to repeat these projects.

 Feelings: I didn't sleep early on time yesterday and I felt so tired and sleepy while studying.
 That's why I decided not to look at phone before sleep.
 I was doing some Spanish practice, but it wasn't a good idea at that time.
 I want to move forward from JavaScript but I still didn't finish yet.
 I need to finish FreeCodeCamp, Lynda, and OpenClassrooms.
 I forgot about my Coursera, Edx, Stanford and Harvard courses.
 I don't know how to move on.

+Day 58: I finished my Lynda course, last part was about how to add automated responsive images markup to javascript with loops.
+And learned about srcset and sizes attributes for images.
+Then, went back to Coursera course, I learned about steganography, how to clear pixels and how to hide pixels in another picture using binary.
+Then, I found about Brilliant app, learned how to think about algorithms.

+Feelings: I felt sleepy again and distracted, I couldn't focus today, and searched about memory and brain, how to remember things easily as such.
+Then watched some informational videos and did brain exercises.
+My eyes are so tired today, heavy and gets worse when I look at the screen.